 It is McCormick Theological Seminary's policy that all tuition charges are due and payable at the time a student registers for courses.
-No student may register for a course until all previous charges due to the seminary are paid in full.
-Full payment of tuition and fees is due by the end of the add/drop.
+No student may register for a course until all previous charges due to the seminary are paid in full or the student is enrolled in the McCormick Payment Plan and is current with payments.
+Full payment of tuition and fees is due by the end of the add/drop or enrollment in a Payment Plan within one day of Final Registration.
+A service fee of 1 percent per month on any outstanding, delinquent balance will be charged.